 Check memory usage with top command in Linux

-The best way to check memory usage is by using the top command in Linux.
+The best way to check memory usage in Linux is by using the top command.
 To use this command, open up a terminal window and type: top.
 One of the columns that it displays is called “mem”.
 This column tells you the percentage of how much memory each process is using.

 Check memory usage with free command in Linux